-It is always good to get a discounted deal or buy a used Laptop at a lower price.
-With online used products market booming after arrival of OLX and Quikr.
+It is always good to get a discount deal or buy a used Laptop at a lower price.
+The online used products market booming after the arrival of OLX and Quikr.

 10 Checks before Buying a Used Laptop on OLX or Quikr

 Finalize 2-3 models and then search the same on OLX or Quikr.
-For e.g you are looking for a light weight 14 inch laptop with Core i5, then you can search what models fits the requirement and then again search those models in used laptops.
+E.g., you are looking for a lightweight 14-inch laptop with Core i5, and then you can search what models fit the requirement and then again search those models in used laptops.

-2).
-Get a fair estimate of used laptop price: After you finalize the laptop model get the right price range you are willing to pay for the Laptop.
-Do thorough search for used laptop prices in different cities to get a fair idea.
+After you finalize the laptop model get the right price range you are willing to pay for the Laptop.
+Do a thorough search for used laptop prices in different cities to get a fair idea.

-3).
-Finalize the Brand that you like- It purely depends on your liking some people like Sony Viao or Apple while others would like to have a sturdy Dell or Lenovo Laptop or an HP or Acer.
+It purely depends on liking some people like Apple while others would like to have a sturdy Dell or Lenovo, Asus, HP or Acer.

-It is always best to look for Laptops in warranty so you are protected by manufacturer.
-Secondly you can buy it with confidence that if something is wrong with it, (barring physical or water damage) then you need not worry.
+It is always best to look for Laptops in warranty, so you are protected by the manufacturer.
+Secondly, you can buy it with confidence that if something is wrong with it (barring physical or water damage), there is no need to worry.

-As a rule don’t buy it from a used Laptop dealer, you would end up paying at least 2-3k more while buying from a dealer.
-They do it daily so negotiation is also fairly difficult.
+As a rule, don’t buy it from a used Laptop dealer; you would end up paying at least 2-5k more while buying from a dealer.
+They do it daily, so negotiation is also fairly difficult.

 - Check the laptop screen for any deep scratches, observe the colors as well.